SynData4CV/SynData4CV.github.io/index.md

 </table>

 # Poster Session
+Notice: The location of the poster session is different from the workshop.
 - **Date:** June 18, 2024
 - **Time:** 1:30 PM - 2:30 PM
 - **Location:** Arch Building Exhibit Hall